About Pregnancy, Birth and Baby

 You might prefer to speak with Pregnancy, Birth and Baby in your preferred language (other than English).

-You can either call the translating service and then connect with Pregnancy, Birth and Baby, or you can call us first and we can arrange for a translator if it is required.
+You can either call the translating service and then connect with Pregnancy, Birth and Baby, or you can call us first and we can arrange for a translator for you.

-Once connection is established the call continues as per usual.
+Once connection is established the call continues as usual.

 This will be at no charge to the caller.